 Is my business subject to the 1 percent surcharge?

 The Clean Energy Surcharge applies to large retailers with annual tax year total gross income from retail sales of $1 billion or more in the U.S. and $500,000 or more within the City of Portland, excluding utilities, co-ops, credit unions, and sales of qualified groceries, medicine or drugs, and health care services.
 For more information on the definition of a “large retailer”, tax filings and revenue collections of the Clean Energy Surcharge (Amendments to the Portland City Code Section 7.02, Business License Law), please visit the City’s Revenue Division’s website.

 The Revenue Division is currently developing administrative rules that will provide additional clarity to taxpayers.
 There will be opportunity to provide public comment on draft rules.
 Details about the administrative rulemaking process can be found in Portland City Code Section 7.02.210.

-I am interested in being a member of the oversight committee.
+I am interested in being a member of the Grant Committee.
 How can I apply?

 The application for the Portland Clean Energy Community Benefits Fund Grant Committee closed on June 21st, 2019 after a 5-week recruitment period.
 City Council is expected to nominate grant committee members later this summer based on the pool of applicants.
 This initial Grant Committee will have five members appointed for 4-year terms and four members appointed for 2-year terms.
 However, all future appointments will serve staggered 4-year terms.
 The next recruitment for Grant Committee members is anticipated for Summer 2021.